Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Proof Outline

 \subsection{Overview}

 We give an overview of a proof of Theorem \ref{thm:stationary_Poisson_SGD}.
 In preparation, we present several key concepts: (i) the property of the \textit{piece-wise deterministic Markov process} (PDMP) \citep{PDMP1,PDMP2}, and (ii) the ergodicity of \textit{bouncy particle sampler} (BPS) \citep{BPS-first}.
-The PDMP is a class of Markov processes that behave deterministically for some period and jumps randomly, which easily converges to a stationary distribution.
+The PDMP is a class of Markov processes that behave deterministically for some period and jump randomly, which easily converges to a stationary distribution.
 BPS is a stochastic algorithm in the class of the PDMP.
+This BPS is virtually constructed to prove the convergence of PSGD and is not actually computed in this study.
+Therefore, there is no need to consider the computational cost of this BPS.

-We show the statement by the following steps: \begin{enumerate} \item[(I)] We show that the distribution of the parameter by Poisson SGD is sufficiently close to that of a parameter by BPS.
-We show this claim by using the approximation theory on PDMP (Theorem \ref{SGD-GD}). \item[(II)] We derive a stationary distribution and the ergodicity of BPS, following previous researches (Theorem \ref{thm: stationary-distribution-of-BPS}). \end{enumerate}
+We show the statement by the following steps: (I) We show that the distribution of the parameter by Poisson SGD is sufficiently close to that of a parameter by BPS.
+We show this claim by using the approximation theory on PDMP (Theorem \ref{SGD-GD}), and (II) We derive a stationary distribution and the ergodicity of BPS, following previous researches (Theorem \ref{thm: stationary-distribution-of-BPS}).